navya2392/ML-projects/Ridge_Lasso_Boosting_CrimeData/README_Ridge_Lasso_Boosting.md

 ```
 Ridge_Lasso_Boosting.ipynb            # Main notebook with all regression models and boosting
 README.md                             # Summary of the project (this file)
-communities_crime.csv                 # Cleaned and preprocessed dataset (if included)
+communities.csv                 # Cleaned and preprocessed dataset (if included)
 ```

 ---